plotly/dash-sample-apps/README.md

     │   ├── app.py              # dash application entry point
     │   ├── Procfile            # used for heroku deployment (how to run app) │   ├── requirements.txt    # project dependecies
-    │   ├── runtime.txt         # used for heroku deployment (python version)
     │   └── ...
     └── ...